Plate theory (volcanism): Lithospheric extension

 Extension resulting from these processes manifests in a variety of structures including continental rift zones (e.g., the East African Rift), diffuse oceanic plate boundaries (e.g., Iceland), continental back-arc extensional regions (e.g., the Basin and Range Province in the Western United States), oceanic back-arc basins (e.g., the Manus Basin in the Bismarck Sea off Papua New Guinea), fore-arc regions (e.g., the western Pacific), and continental regions undergoing lithospheric delamination (e.g., New Zealand).

 Continental breakup begins with rifting.
 When extension is persistent and entirely compensated by magma from asthenospheric upwelling, oceanic crust is formed, and the rift becomes a spreading plate boundary.
-If extension is isolated and ephemeral it is classified as intraplate.
-Rifting can occur in both oceanic and continental crust and ranges from minor to amounts approaching those seen at spreading boundaries.
-All can give rise to magmatism.
+If extension is isolated and ephemeral, it is classified as intraplate.
+Rifting can occur in both oceanic and continental crust, and ranges from minor to amounts approaching those seen at spreading boundaries.
+All forms can give rise to magmatism.

 Various extensional styles are seen in the northeast Atlantic.
-Continental rifting began in the late Paleozoic and was followed by catastrophic destabilisation in the late Cretaceous and early Paleocene.
+Continental rifting began in the late Paleozoic, and was followed by catastrophic destabilisation in the late Cretaceous and early Paleocene.
 The latter was possibly caused by rollback of the Alpine slab, which generated extension throughout Europe.
 More severe rifting occurred along the Caledonian Suture, a zone of pre-existing weakness where the Iapetus Ocean closed around 420 Ma.
 As extension became localised, oceanic crust began to form around 54 Ma, with diffuse extension persisting around Iceland.

 Some intracontinental rifts are essentially failed continental breakup axes, and some of these form triple junctions with plate boundaries.
 The East African Rift, for example, forms a triple junction with the Red Sea and the Gulf of Aden, both of which have progressed to the seafloor spreading stage.
-Likewise, the Mid-American Rift constitutes two arms of a triple junction along with a third which separated the Amazonian Craton from Laurentia around 1.1 Ga.
+Likewise, the Mid-American Rift constitutes two arms of a triple junction along with a third, which separated the Amazonian Craton from Laurentia around 1.1 Ga.

 Diverse volcanic activity resulting from lithospheric extension has occurred throughout the western United States.
 The Cascade Volcanoes are a back-arc volcanic chain extending from British Columbia to Northern California.
 Back-arc extension continues to the east in the Basin and Range Province, with small-scale volcanism distributed throughout the region.

 The Pacific Plate is the largest tectonic plate on Earth, covering about one third of Earth's surface.
 It undergoes considerable extension and shear deformation due to thermal contraction of the lithosphere.
 Shear deformation is greatest in the area between Samoa and the Easter Microplate, an area replete with volcanic provinces such as the Cook-Austral chain, the Marquesas and Society Islands, the Tuamotu Archipelago, the Fuca and Pukapuka ridges and Pitcairn Island.